Famolus/awesome-sass/README.md

 ## Tools
 - [libsass](https://github.com/sass/libsass) - C/C++ implementation of a Sass compiler.
 - [dart-sass](https://github.com/sass/dart-sass) - Dart implementation of Sass.
+- [SassDoc](http://sassdoc.com/) - Documentation system (like JSDoc for JavaScript) to build pretty and powerful docs in the blink of an eye.

 ## Community
 - [Reddit](https://www.reddit.com/r/Sass/)